Administrator of Tokelau: Appointment

-The Administrator is appointed by the New Zealand Minister of Foreign Affairs.
+The administrator is appointed by the New Zealand Minister of Foreign Affairs.

 History

 The region of the Pacific Ocean in which Tokelau lies was declared a British protectorate in 1877, and the islands themselves came under British protection in 1889, being incorporated into the Gilbert and Ellice Islands Colony.
 This Colony was administered by officials responsible ultimately to the Colonial Office in London.

 In 1925, Tokelau was separated from the Gilbert and Ellice Islands, becoming its own colony.
 In reality, however, it was administered from New Zealand, the Governor-General of New Zealand being appointed Governor of Tokelau.
-The Governor-General at the time, Sir Charles Fergusson, the next year appointed the High Commissioner of Western Samoa, Maj Gen Sir George Spafford Richardson, as Administrator, with a delegation of the Vice-Regal powers.
+The Governor-General at the time, Sir Charles Fergusson, the next year appointed the High Commissioner of Western Samoa, Maj Gen Sir George Spafford Richardson, as administrator, with a delegation of the Vice-Regal powers.
 This situation continued up until 1948, when sovereignty over Tokelau was transferred from the United Kingdom to New Zealand.

-In recent years, Administrators have tended to be senior civil servants, politicians, or career diplomats.
+In recent years, administrators have tended to be senior civil servants, politicians, or career diplomats.

-List of administrators (1926–present)
+List of administrators

 Up to 1961, the administrator of Tokelau was the administrator of Samoa.